marcacyr/query-string/readme.md

 # query-string [![Build Status](https://travis-ci.org/sindresorhus/query-string.svg?branch=master)](https://travis-ci.org/sindresorhus/query-string)

 > Parse and stringify URL [query strings](https://en.wikipedia.org/wiki/Query_string).
-This version of @sindresorhus package provides an optional decode parameter that will control whether parsed values are run through decodeComponent from decode-component-uri or not.
+This version of the query-string package provides an optional decode parameter that will control whether parsed values are run through decodeComponent from decode-component-uri or not.
+The original contribution of this work was done by Yadiel Arroyo (@yadielar) as a pull request that was never merged into query-string.

 ---